pgroonga/pgroonga.github.io/reference/streaming-replication.md

 See also [Install on CentOS](/../install/centos.html#install-on-7).

-## [normal] Initialize PostgreSQL database on master
+## [normal] Initialize PostgreSQL database on primary

 This is a normal step.

-Initialize PostgreSQL database on only master.
-You don't need to initialize PostgreSQL database on slaves.
+Initialize PostgreSQL database on only primary.
+You don't need to initialize PostgreSQL database on standbys.

-Master:
+Primary:

 ```text
 % sudo -H env PGSETUP_INITDB_OPTIONS="--locale C --encoding UTF-8" /usr/pgsql-9.6/bin/postgresql96-setup initdb
 ```

-## [normal] Add some streaming replication configurations to `postgresql.conf` and `pg_hba.conf` on master
+## [normal] Add some streaming replication configurations to `postgresql.conf` and `pg_hba.conf` on primary

 This is a normal step.

-Add the following streaming replication configurations to `postgresql.conf` on only master:
+Add the following streaming replication configurations to `postgresql.conf` on only primary:

   * `listen_address = '*'`